 In most cases involving a tax debt, interest and penalties accrue and become a very significant portion of the total amount due.

-In an abatement, our attorneys will work hard so that it can be either eliminated altogether or adjusted to something much more reasonable.
-Penalty abatement can be one of the most significant savings vehicles for a taxpayer when it comes to resolving IRS tax debt.
+This tax relief option can be one of the most significant savings vehicles for a taxpayer when it comes to resolving IRS tax debt.
 Proper attorney representation with the IRS typically leads to a very favorable outcome.

 What is Penalty Abatement?

-- Reliance on a tax professional
+- – Reliance on a tax professional

-- Ignorance of tax law
+- – Ignorance of tax law

-- Medical illness (personal or a family member)
+- – Medical illness (personal or a family member)

-- Natural disasters
+- – Natural disasters

-- Significant financial hardship
+- – Significant financial hardship

-- Death in the family
+- – Death in the family

-First-Time IRS Tax Penalty Abatement
+First-Time Penalty Abatement

 If you’ve paid and filed your taxes on time for the past three years but owe back taxes, the IRS will usually give you a break.
-First-time non-compliant taxpayers can request First-Time Penalty Abatement (FTA).
+First-time non-compliant taxpayers can request First Time Penalty Abatement (FTA).
 This request applies to some kinds of penalties in a single tax period and could end up saving taxpayers considerable money.
-However, if you don’t have a clean record of paying your taxes on time for at least three consecutive years prior to the back taxes, you will not qualify for this type of penalty abatement.
+However, if you don’t have a clean record of paying your taxes on time for at least three consecutive years prior to the back taxes, you will not qualify for this type of IRS penalty abatement.

-How Do I File for Penalty Abatement?
+How Do I File for Abatement?